-The lack of technical support is another pitfall of using open source map data.
-There is no centralized help desk or support system users can turn to in the event of questions or problems with the data.
-The alternatives for users are to spend time trying to find a fix on their own or hiring outside professionals to address issues.
-Either way, it is a costly proposition that could be avoided using a reseller that offers prompt and usually no-cost technical support.
+Users either have to spend time finding a fix on their own or hiring outside professionals to address issues.
+Either way, it is a costly proposition that could be avoided by partnering with a reseller that offers technical support.

-Open source maps in map-centric applications come with potential downsides that may be avoided by choosing proven map providers.
-Discover the differences for yourself using our easy-reference infographic, TomTom vs. OpenStreetMap (OSM): A Brief Comparison of Attributes.
+Compare the pros and cons of two of the biggest names in digital map providers using our infographic, TomTom vs. OpenStreetMap (OSM): A Brief Comparison of Attributes.
 Click the button below to access your copy now.